rapidez/rapidez/README.md

 ### Demo Magento 2 shop

-If you do not have a Magento 2 installation yet, you want to test Rapidez or like to develop with a fresh Magento 2 installation we provide a Magento 2 and Elasticsearch installation in a Docker container.
+If you do not have a Magento 2 installation yet, you want to test Rapidez or like to develop with a fresh Magento 2 installation you can use a Magento 2 and Elasticsearch installation in a Docker container.

 - `docker-compose up -d`
 - `docker exec magento ./change-base-url http://localhost:1234/`